 Date of Judicial Appointment: December 16, 2005

-Judicial Benchbook on Colorado Child Welfare Law (4th ed.
-2005) (co-authored); A Handbook for Families in Dependency & Neglect Cases (2005) (co-authored); What Happens to Me Now?
-A Handbook for Colorado Children Who are Not Living at Home (2003) (co-authored); Dependency & Neglect Benchcards (2003) (co-authored); Updated Delinquency Benchcards (2003) (co-authored); “Guidance for attorneys when children’s mental health concerns are implicated,” (co-authored) The Colorado Lawyer, 31, 33 (October 2002) (included in a theme issue on Children and the Law that was awarded the Luminary Award for Excellence in Special Publications by the National Association of Bar Executives); “The updated role of the guardian ad litem in juvenile delinquency cases,” (co-authored) The Colorado Lawyer, 31, 79-83 (May 2002); The Judicial Benchbook on Colorado Child Welfare Law (3rd ed.
-2002) (co-authored); Law in Social Work Practice (2nd ed.)
-(1999) (co-authored) (Belmont, California: Wadsworth Publishing).
+The Judicial Benchbook on Colorado Child Welfare Law, 5th ed.
+(Senior Editor, Co-Author, 2015-present); Respondent Parents’ Counsel Work Group: Final Report to the State Court Administrator (September 20, 2014) (Co-Editor); Judicial Benchbook on Colorado Child Welfare Law (4th ed.
+2005) (Senior Editor, Co-Author); A Handbook for Families in Dependency & Neglect Cases (2005) (Co-Author); What Happens to Me Now?
+A Handbook for Colorado Children Who are Not Living at Home (2003) (Co-Author); Dependency & Neglect Benchcards (2003) (Co-Author); Updated Delinquency Benchcards (2003) (Co-Author); “Guidance for Attorneys When Children’s Mental Health Concerns are Implicated,” The Colorado Lawyer, 31, 33 (October 2002) (Co-Author) (included in a theme issue on “Children and the Law” that was the recipient of the Luminary Award for Excellence in Special Publications by the National Association of Bar Executives); “The Updated Role of the Guardian ad Litem in Juvenile Delinquency Cases,” The Colorado Lawyer, 31, 79-83 (May 2002) (Co-Author); The Judicial Benchbook on Colorado Child Welfare Law (3rd ed.
+2002) (Co-Author); Law in Social Work Practice (2nd ed.)
+(1999) (Belmont, California: Wadsworth Publishing).

 2 East 14th Ave.